jpalat/local-llm-setup/readme.md

 *   Test connectivity: `ping [tailscale-ip]`
 *   Verify no firewall blocking: `sudo lsof -i :11434`
 *   By default MacOS will put the Mac Mini to sleep when not in use, make sure to change your energy settings to make sure the system is always available.
+*   Make sure the Ollama server is listening on all ports, otherwise it may not look available via tailscale.

 🔍 Model Loading Issues